ip-tools/python-epo-ops-client/README.md

 The Client contains all the formatting and token handling logic and is what you'll interact with mostly.

-When you issue a request, the response is a [requests.Response][requests.response] object.
+When you issue a request, the response is a [requests.Response][] object.
 If `response.status_code != 200` then a `requests.HTTPError` exception will be raised — it's your responsibility to handle those exceptions if you want to.
 The one case that's handled is when the access token has expired: in this case, the client will automatically handle the HTTP 400 status and renew the token.

 Note that the Client does not attempt to interpret the data supplied by OPS, so it's your responsibility to parse the XML or JSON payload for your own purpose.